mettle/sendportal-docs/api-segments.md

 ## Store

-Create a new segment, optionally including subscribers that should be in the segment.
+Create a new tag, optionally including subscribers that should have it assigned to them.

 ### Usage

 #### Endpoint

-`POST /api/v1/workspaces/{workspaceId}/segments`
+`POST /api/v1/workspaces/{workspaceId}/tags`

 #### Expected Response Code
 201